vanjac/three/README.md

 You should keep the terminal window that you used to start three open.
 It is used for messages and errors.

+## HUD

+On the screen you will see:
+- A framerate count in the top left corner
+- A status bar on the bottom.
+This will give information about the current state of the editor, the selected objects, and any commands that you are in the middle of typing.
+- Mini-axes in the bottom right corner.
+These show the direction you are currently looking, even when the real axes aren't visible.
+Red is X, green is Y, and blue is Z.

+Additionally, when you select an object some more indicators will appear:
+- A green square, showing the origin of the object
+- A green line, showing the forward vector of the object
+- A pink line to the objects parent, if it exists
+- Light-blue lines to the object's children, if any

 ## Controls

 ### General